Isopolito/Ganchos/README.md

 A plugin has two parts: the file to execute and the meta file.
 All the directories in [general config's](https://github.com/Isopolito/Ganchos#general-settings) `pluginPaths` will be monitored for plugins.
 Restarting Ganchos is not necessary when a plugin has been added, deleted, or modified.
 When it's time to run a plugin, by default Ganchos will pass in the data as parameters to the executionary file in the following order:

 1. Plugin Configuration (JSON string): This is the [plugin configuration](https://github.com/Isopolito/Ganchos#plugin-configuration-files) file that lives in `~/.ganchos/config/plugins/PLUGIN_NAME`.
 2. Event Type (string): You can see the options [here](engine/src/shared/plugins/EventType.ts).
-Will be 'none' if plugins is called because of something other than an event.
+Will be 'none' if the plugin is called because of something other than an event.
 3. Event Data (JSON string): A serialized instance of [this](engine/src/shared/plugins/EventData.ts).
-Will be empty if not executed because of an event.
+Will be empty if executed because of something other than an event.

-If However the meta file setting `putDataInEnvironment` is true, the above data will be placed into the environment the plugin executes in.
+If however the meta file setting `putDataInEnvironment` is true, the above data will be placed into the environment the plugin executes in.
 See below _Optional Meta File Properities_ for details.

 #### The file to execute
 This should be a script or a binary file.
 Ganchos looks at the file extension to determine what type of file it is and how to run it.
 Files ending in `.js` will be ran with node.js.
 Other types of files should have execute permsissions.
-When using an existing program as a Ganchos plugin, this file can be script that takes the input data from Ganchos and calls the program passing in the data in the form it needs.
-You can get fancy and download the program if it doesn't exist, or compile it if the source code is provided with the plugin.
+When using an existing program as a Ganchos plugin, this file can be a script that takes the input data from Ganchos and calls the program passing in the data in the form it needs.
+The script can get fancy and download the program if it doesn't exist, or compile it if the source code is provided with the plugin.
 A plugin and its files can be in a separate directory inside of `pluginPaths`, which helps in organizing plugins since there can be many files as part of a plugin.

 #### The meta file
 A [meta file](engine/src/shared/plugins/DefaultPluginMetaFile.meta) is a text file in JSON that describes to Ganchos what the plugin is, and how to run it.